in

 Selecting the right EOR involves several considerations:

-Experience and Expertise: Choose an EOR with track record in the pertinent sectors and areas.
+Experience and Expertise: Choose an EOR with a track record in the pertinent sectors and areas.

-Reputation: Look for an EOR with a solid record for compliance and customer service who has got positive comments.
+Reputation: Look for an EOR with a solid record for compliance and customer service who has positive comments.

 Cost and Transparency: Verify that the EOR provides fair rates along with transparent price schedules.